Crusaders of the Lost Mark: Broadcast and reception

 The episode aired on October 10, 2015, on Discovery Family to 299,000 viewers.

 According to IMDb, "Crusaders of the Lost Mark" is the sixth highest rated episode of My Little Pony: Friendship Is Magic with a 9.2/10, following "Slice of Life" and followed by "Amending Fences".
 Daniel Alvarez of the website Unleash the Fanboy called the episode "a masterpiece" and among the most memorable in the series.

 At the 2016 Leo Awards, Daniel Ingram was nominated for and won the award for "Musical Score Animation Program or Series" because of the songs he composed "Crusaders of the Lost Mark".

 Picture book adaptation

-A picture book adaptation of the episode titled My Little Pony: Crusaders of the Lost Mark was released on February 9, 2016.
-Written by Magnolia Belle, the book is rated 3.74/5 on Goodreads.
+A picture book adaptation of the episode titled My Little Pony: Crusaders of the Lost Mark, written by Magnolia Belle, was released on February 9, 2016.

 Home media release

 "Crusaders of the Lost Mark" was released as part of the complete Season 5 DVD set.